LineageOS/lineage_wiki/pages/glossary.md

 #### Data

-- Data is everything added by a user - installed apps and their data, settings, media (pictures, videos, audio files, etc), ...
+- Data is everything added by a user - installed apps and their data, settings, media (pictures, videos, audio files, etc.)...
 - If the installation or upgrade for your device calls for a [Factory reset](#factory-reset), this is the data that will be deleted

 #### Degoogled